MariaBerroa/course-projects-portfolio/README.md

-This repository contains projects in python such as evil wordle and traversals.
-In addition it contains a project in R that practices linear regression models.
+This repository showcases selected Python and R projects from my coursework.
+It highlights my work in programming, data analysis, and algorithm design.
+It contains 2 python projects: Evil Wordle and Traversals + 1 RStudio project: Linear Regression Practice